tnordloh/testing_your_legacy/README.md

 ## Usage

 This gem should be used by people who have inherited a legacy application which lacks any tests, but has been running in production for a while.
 It uses Sumo Logic to find the most frequently used urls in an application, and then generates tests for those urls.

+##caveats

+Since Sumo Logic is nice enough to process logs for free, for smaller users, I'm releasing this gem with heavy dependence on Sumo's query function, for now.
+I plan on adding hooks to allow it to be more useful for processing logfiles without relying on Sumo, but for now, I'm letting Sumo handle a lot of the processing, such as summing up the number of visits per page, ordering them from greatest to smallest, and parsing data out of the logfiles.
+So, now I can feel better about using their product, without paying for it, by providing a gem that works very well, as long as their log parser is doing the heavy lifting.

 ### Prerequisites